 26/05/2014 Wedemark/Hamburg, Germany

-Sennheiser has been working in the fields of audiology and hearing support since the early 1970s.
-The audio specialist has had a significant impact on technical developments in these areas.
-“Audiology and assistive listening have been a part of Sennheiser’s core business for decades,” said CEO Daniel Sennheiser.
-“That is why I am delighted that we are launching an inclusive, trendsetting, and user-friendly product with CinemaConnect.”
+Sennheiser has been working in the fields of audiology and assistive listening since the early 1970s.
+The audio specialist has had a significant effect on technical developments in these areas.

 Vorm geven aan de sound van morgen en voor zijn klanten unieke klankervaringen tot stand brengen… Dat is het doel waarrond wereldwijd alle medewerkers en partners van Sennheiser zich verenigen.
 De onderneming is opgericht in 1945 en uitgegroeid tot een van ’s werelds toonaangevende producenten van koptelefoons, microfoons en draadloze zendersystemen.
 Met zijn 21 verkoopfilialen en partnerrelaties van vele jaren is de groep actief in ruim 50 landen.
 Daarnaast telt hij nog eens eigen productiefaciliteiten in Duitsland, Ierland, Roemenië en de VS. Sinds 2013 staat met Daniel Sennheiser en Dr. Andreas Sennheiser de derde generatie van de familie aan het hoofd van de onderneming.
 In 2017 genereerde de Sennheiser-groep een omzet van in totaal € 667,7 miljoen.